BillJr99/Ursinus-CS173/_pages/Modules/exercise-datatypes.md

     code: |
         public class Driver {
             public static void main(String[] args) {
-                double c = 3e8; // A constant representing the speed of light
+                double C = 3e8; // A constant representing the speed of light = 300000000, which can be typed as 3e8 for convenience

                 /* TODO: 1.
 Declare a variable m for the mass of an object, and assign it the value 2.3.
 Be sure to use the appropriate data type!
-                         2. Compute the Energy (using Einstein's formula: E = mc^2)
+                         2. Compute the Energy (using Einstein's formula: E = MC^2) ... note that C is a capital letter: variables are case sensitive, so you'll want to refer to it as C and not c in this program.
                          3. Print the value using System.out.println
                 */